nerc-project/nerc-eulas/EULA.md

 that you refuse to accept such changes, the Provider will have the right to terminate this Agreement pursuant to Section 12.

-12. **Termination of the Agreement**
+## Termination of the Agreement

-This Agreement may be terminated by you at any time by discontinuing your use of the Service and deleting your User Content or by written notice to the Provider’s technical/support contact listed [here](#service_name).
+This Agreement may be terminated by you at any time by discontinuing your use of the Service and deleting your User Content or by written notice to the Provider's technical/support contact listed in the [contact information section](#contact-information).
 In such an event, the Provider may immediately terminate your account, but it may take up to 10 business days to do so.
 You should ensure prior to termination that you have transferred all data stored on the Services to another storage medium.

 This Agreement may be terminated by the Provider for any reason upon 48 hours’ notice to you.
 In such an event, you will be afforded a reasonable opportunity to retrieve your User Content from the Services.
-If your account access has been suspended pursuant to Section 6, you may request to retrieve your User Content from the Services by emailing Provider’s technical/support contact listed [here](#service_name).
-The Provider will take reasonable steps to arrange for you to retrieve such content, provided retrieval does not require an unreasonable amount of Provider’s time or resources and that the content is not illegal; is not unlawfully pornographic or indecent; does not depict extreme acts of violence; does not advocate bigotry or hatred against any person or group of people based on their race, religion, ethnicity, sex, gender identity, sexual preference, disability, or impairment; and does not violate the privacy or infringe the rights of others).
+If your account access has been suspended pursuant to Section 6, you may request to retrieve your User Content from the Services by emailing Provider's technical/support contact listed in the [contact information section](#contact-information).
+The Provider will take reasonable steps to arrange for you to retrieve such content, provided retrieval does not require an unreasonable amount of Provider's time or resources and that the content is not illegal; is not unlawfully pornographic or indecent; does not depict extreme acts of violence; does not advocate bigotry or hatred against any person or group of people based on their race, religion, ethnicity, sex, gender identity, sexual preference, disability, or impairment; and does not violate the privacy or infringe the rights of others).
 Any such retrieval shall be at your own expense.

-13. **Severability**
+## Severability

 If any part of this Agreement is declared unenforceable or invalid, the remainder will continue to be valid and enforceable.

-14. **Governing Law**
+## Governing Law

 This Agreement, and the interpretation, construction and enforceability hereof, and all rights and obligations of both you and the Provider,